Reduction and lifting problem for differential forms on Berkovich curves: Introduction

 \subsection{Motivation}

 The motivation for this work is two-fold.
-A general motivation is to establish one more important instance of tropical reduction on Berkovich curves, while a concrete motivation was to re-interpret the main result of \cite{BCGGM}, which describes a compactification of a moduli space of curves with a differential form in terms of non-archimedean geometry.
+A general motivation is to establish one more important instance of tropical reduction on Berkovich curves, while a concrete motivation was to re-interpret in terms of non-archimedean geometry the main result of \cite{BCGGM}, which describes a compactification of a moduli space of curves with a differential form.
 In particular, we obtain a short proof of \cite[Theorem~1.3]{BCGGM} and suggest a natural interpretation of the global residue condition discovered in \cite{BCGGM}.
 Our methods are much more algebraic and apply over any complete valuation field $k$ of residual characteristic zero, though we do use analytic geometry over $k$ and algebraicity of proper $k$-analytic curves.

 We learned about \cite{BCGGM} from the talks given by Sam Grushevsky at our departments, and we are grateful to Sam for that and for the subsequent discussions.